-We believe and our experience shows: Bringing men - not only a selected elite but the mainstream - into a progressive alliance against patriarchy and for gender justice means building a bridge.
+We believe and our experience shows: Bringing men into a progressive alliance against patriarchy and for gender justice means building a bridge.
 Triple advocacy may be this bridge.

 The concept allows to develop perspectives of men's emancipation which are protected from re-empowering hegemonic masculinities as long as they are part of the triangle.
 It allows to compose men's contributions to Gender Equality in a mature synchronicity of loyalty and dispute with women's and LGBTQ's movements.
 It allows men to join a progressive battle against patriarchy by naming their today's responsibilities while releasing them from the guilt of their fathers and grandfathers.
 If we open our comprehension of Gender Equality movement towards triple advocacy, it is true what Mike Messner wrote about the center of his triangle as well.
 There may be tensions and contradictions.
-But there is force within these tensions.
+But there is power within these tensions.
 Let's use it.

 Progressive men's organisations shouldn't therefore be forced to label themselves as "feminist" or "profeminist".
 If they do, great.
 If they do not, ok.
 It's not about the label.
-It's about values and about proof of action, it'a about accountability.
+It's about attitude and action.
 Let's apply refined criteria to decide whether they are part of a progressive alliance or not.